yeasy/learning_pickleball/07_drive_en.md

 Drive is the action of hitting the ball quickly to make the ball flies forward fast.

-It can be roughly divided into the far-net Drive, the middle-court Drive, and the near-net Drive.
+Based on where you hit the ball, the Drive can be roughly divided into the **Far-net Drive**, the **Middle-court Drive**, and the **Near-net Drive**.

-* Far-net Drive: The far-net Drive is similar to the action of serving a ball.
+* **Far-net Drive**: The far-net Drive is similar to the action of serving a ball.
 By kicking the ground and turning the waist, swinging the big arm, driving the forearm, and finally whipping the ball to a high speed.
 The general target is the opponent's position gap.
 Pay attention do not let the ball pass the net very high.
-* Middle-court Drive: The middle-court Drive is an attack or transition by hitting when the opponent returns the ball to the midfield and it bounces high.
+* **Middle-court Drive**: The middle-court Drive is an attack or transition by hitting when the opponent returns the ball to the midfield and it bounces high.
 The general target is the opposing near-net area or midfield.
-* Near-net Drive: The near-net is to attack the ball by hitting the ball when the opponent's return ball bounces high.
+* **Near-net Drive**: The near-net is to attack the ball by hitting the ball when the opponent's return ball bounces high.
 Pay attention do not let the ball go out.

 ## When to Use Drive